-The application for salary compensation from 9 March to 8 July 2020 is open for applications only until 20 September 2020.
 The regulation applies for the period from 9 March 2020 to 29 August 2020.
 Compensation is applied for via the online portal www.virk.dk.

 COMPENSATION FOR SELF-EMPLOYED

 Self-employed who started their business no later than 9 March 2020 and have had a turnover of min.
 10.000 DKK a month in a preceding period of minimum 3 months and expect a revenue loss of minimum 30 percent, can receive financial compensation corresponding to 90 percent of the expected revenue loss.